 Contact NICU Injury Lawyers

 At Patrick Malone & Associates, our NICU injury lawyers have extensive experience representing injured babies and families in Washington, DC metro area, Virginia, and throughout the State of Maryland.
 We know how devastating it can be when your baby is injured in the NICU.
-If your baby has been harmed in the NICU by the negligence of a nurse or Neonatologist, call us at 1-202-742-1500 or fill out our confidential contact form for a FREE Consultation and review of your case.
+If your baby has been harmed in the NICU by the negligence of a nurse or Neonatologist, call us at 1-202-742-1500 or toll free at 1-888-625-6635 or fill out our confidential contact form for a FREE Consultation and review of your case.

 The NICU injury attorneys at Patrick Malone & Associates have successfully represented injured individuals in Washington, DC, Arlington, Alexandria, Annapolis, Rockville, Baltimore, Richmond, Fairfax, Maryland, and throughout Virginia.